LinWeizheDragon/LinWeizheDragon.github.io/index.md

 # Education
 ### Trinity College, University of Cambridge 2021 - 2024
-Ph.D. in Engineering
+Ph.D. in Engineering (Supervised by Prof. Bill Byrne)

-Supervised by Prof. Bill Byrne
+Visiting Ph.D. in Chemical Engineering and Biotechnology (Supervised by Dr. Samuel Stranks)
 ### Trinity College, University of Camrbidge 2017 - 2021
 Master of Engineering & Bacholar of Art in Information Engineering